Detailed Guide To Interpreting Tyre Temperatures On Racing Cars

 - Correct Temperatures.
 You will (of course 🙂 ) be targeting a specific hot tyre temperature to maximise your grip whilst minimising your tyre degradation for your given session.
 Measuring your tyre temperatures across the tyre tread tells you if you are hitting these targets and if your camber settings are optimum.

 - Correct Inflation.
 Whilst you are (hopefully!) also targeting a specific hot pressure, your tyre temperatures can tell you how effective that hot pressure target is.
-Tyres do this by telling you if your tyre is under or over inflated.
+Tyres do this by telling you if your tyre is under-inflated or over-inflated.

 Of course all three are somewhat related.

-The over-aching goal is simply to maximise the grip each tyre is capable of producing individually, whilst also maintaining a good handling balance.
+The over-arching goal is simply to maximise the grip each tyre is capable of producing individually, whilst also maintaining a good handling balance.